abhiiyer/ERA1/Session-6/README.md

 | GAP           | 10x3x3     | 1x1x10      | -           | 0          |
 | **Total**     |            |             |             | **9720**   |

-***Please note that the calculation includes the parameters in the convolutional layers, but not in the batch normalization and dropout layers.
-The `summary` function takes all the layers into account and provides an accurate count of the total number of parameters in the network.

-The table above shows the calculation of parameters at each layer in the network.
-It includes the input size, output size, kernel size, and the total number of parameters for each layer.

 Total params: 9,720
 Trainable params: 9,720
 Non-trainable params: 0

 The model contains a total of 9,720 parameters, all of which are trainable.

+***Please note that the calculation includes the parameters in the convolutional layers, but not in the batch normalization and dropout layers.
+The `summary` function takes all the layers into account and provides an accurate count of the total number of parameters in the network.

 ## Calculation of Parameters